XanaduAI/Xanadu-Quantum-Codebook/nodes/TUTORIAL.1/Lesson.md

-Welcome to the Xanedu Quantum Codebook!
+Welcome to the Xanadu Quantum Codebook!
 This resource will help you learn quantum computing by using Xanadu's quantum software framework PennyLane.

 Please read both "panels" on this page before exploring the rest of the Codebook.
 This panel contains traditional textbook content that supports the coding exercises in the adjacent left panel.

-## What is the Xanedu Quantum Codebook?
+## What is the Xanadu Quantum Codebook?

 The Codebook is an experimental, exercise-based introduction to quantum computing.
 Rather than just reading a textbook or tutorial, or executing some